Manic Street Preachers: Musical style and influences

-alternative rock, Britpop, hard rock, glam rock, pop rock, punk metal, and punk rock.
+alternative rock, hard rock, glam rock, pop rock, punk metal, and punk rock.
 Alluding to the band's early relationship with Britpop, Cam Lindsay of the Canadian music publication Exclaim! wrote that "while Britpop was rising, the Manics were offering the polar opposite: a bleak, uncompromising work (The Holy Bible) that wanted nothing to do with the party".

-Though the band's first album, Generation Terrorists, was mostly politically charged glam rock mixed with punk influences, their style shifted towards a darker sound on Gold Against the Soul.
-When The Holy Bible was released, Manic Street Preachers had incorporated post-punk into their musical style, starting many songs on the album with either recordings of interviews or quotes, or clean, reverberated guitar sounds before abruptly changing tempo and engaging distortion.
+Though the band's first album, Generation Terrorists, was mostly politically charged glam rock mixed with punk influences, their style shifted towards a more commercial sound on Gold Against the Soul.
+When The Holy Bible was released, Manic Street Preachers had incorporated post-punk into their musical style, starting many songs on the album with either recordings of interviews or quotes, or guitar feedback and atonal rhythmic guitar parts.
 After Edwards' disappearance in 1995, the bands sound has become less dissonant and more appealing to a broader mainstream audience.
 Following albums have been described as string driven and slower-paced than their early work.

 The band have stated that the Clash were "probably our biggest influence of all".
 When they saw them on television, "we thought it was fantastic and got really excited.
 They were the catalyst for us".
 Bradfield's guitar hero is John McGeoch of Magazine and Siouxsie and the Banshees: "He taught me, you can have that rock'n'roll swagger, but still build something into it that's really unsettling, and can cut like a razor blade".
 In addition, they have cited artists including Guns N' Roses, Alice in Chains, the Red Hot Chili Peppers, PiL, Skids, Gang of Four, Big Country, the Sex Pistols, Bruce Springsteen, the New York Dolls, Iggy Pop, Girls Against Boys, Anna Meredith, Wire, Julia Holter, Rush, Felt, and Simple Minds as influences on their music.
 ABBA, the Associates, Talk Talk, Roxy Music, R.E.M., Echo & the Bunnymen, and David Bowie were influences on the band's fourteenth album The Ultra Vivid Lament.